gyeong-jin-kwak/react-portfolio/README.md

-# Kwak Gyeong Jin's Portfolio with React
+# GyeongJinKwak's Portfolio with React